jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "We spend much of our adult lives belonging to clubs to which we secretly believe we are not worthy of belonging."

-""A pox on all those who tear down the old merely to make way for something new." - Stan Rogers, Canadian songwriter (forward from "Songs from Fogarty's Cove")
+"A pox on all those who tear down the old merely to make way for something new." - Stan Rogers, Canadian songwriter (forward from *Songs from Fogarty's Cove*)

 "Socialism never took root in America because the poor see themselves not as an exploited proletariat but as temporarily embarrassed millionaires." - John Steinbeck